 What is the difference between “open” and “without prejudice”?

 “Open” and “without prejudice” is terminology that lawyers often use when negotiating settlements.

 Open communications are, generally, admissible in the Employment Tribunal (or other court) (i.e. either party can seek to rely on them to prove their case or disprove the other party’s case).

 Without prejudice communications are, generally, not admissible in the Employment Tribunal (or other court), as detailed above.

 Can you try and argue that a communication is not without prejudice?

-There are some circumstances in which there is an exception to the without prejudice rule (i.e. that the communications which would otherwise be protected under the without prejudice rule can be rendered admissible in legal proceedings).
+There are some circumstances in which there is an exception to the without prejudice rule (i.e. that the communications or correspondence which would otherwise be protected under the without prejudice rule can be rendered admissible in legal proceedings).

 These exceptions apply in the following circumstances:

 - Where there is not yet a dispute between the parties